jonnypetraglia/muh_scripts/README.md

 `arch_setup.sh` should **NOT** be run right now; it's kinda a reference right now.
 Partitioning and filesystem creation should be done manually for the moment (and possibly for all time).

-Intended to also install pacman, npm, gem, fisher, and sfdx plugin packages that were installed in a prior installation.
+Intended to also install pacman, npm, gem, fisher, sfdx, and vs code extensions/plugins/packages that were installed in a prior installation.
 (The export script uses fish functions.)

 ## Export Installed Packages